blm-2020.jpg

 Meet Amira

 During my undergraduate years at UI, I majored in Psychology and Secondary Education with a minor in Spanish.
 I earned my BA in Psychology along with teaching licensure in Social Studies, ELL (English Language Learning), and Spanish.
 During my undergraduate years, I spent a lot of time studying abroad after being captivated by a history class I took in Spain during a J-term.
 I later studied in India twice with the College of Education, I volunteered in Cuba, and I completed half of my student teaching in Ecuador.
 Also from UI, I went on to complete my MA in Teaching, Leadership, and Cultural Competency.
-I am currently pursuing my PhD in Educational Policy and Leadership Studies: Schools, Culture, and Society.
+I am currently pursuing my PhD in Teaching and Learning.

-For the past four years, I taught ELL and Social Studies at West High here in Iowa City.
+Here in Iowa City, I taught high school social students and ELL for four years.
 For the majority of my students, I was their first teacher of color.
 Growing up in Cedar Rapids, Iowa, I did not have a teacher that looked like me until my sophomore year of college.
 In my role here in the College of Education, I am partnering with local school districts to create a student to teacher pathways program to help diversify Iowa's teacher workforce in addition to supporting antiracism efforts and global education in the college.

 Please don't hesitate to reach out.